-How to Develop Explosive Speed
+How to Develop Explosive Speed For Football Players

 By: Jim Kielbaso

 An effective football speed training program should focus on teaching athletes how to move efficiently and increase the amount of force they are able to put into the ground during this movement.
-Unfortunately, most coaches are still wasting a tremendous amount of their athlete’s time and energy focusing on doing drills for the sake of doing drills, without understanding how these drills are supposed to help.
+Unfortunately, most coaches are still wasting a tremendous amount of their athlete’s time and energy focusing on doing drills for the sake of doing drills, without understanding how these drills are supposed to help speed for football players.
 They find a bunch of drills on the internet or at a camp, put them together in whatever order feels good to them, and call it a football speed training program.

 Four Factors of an Effective Football Speed Training Program

 An effective program has to take important pieces from several areas of science: physiology, neurology, biomechanics and motor learning.
 Note that “drills” are one of the scientific areas we need to drawn upon.
 Drills are simply a way to help develop one of these areas.
-Understanding how a particular drill affects the human body is the key to drill selection and football speed training.
+Therefore, understanding how a particular drill affects the human body is the key to drill selection and football speed training.

 Athletes must learn how to put force into the ground in a way that will help them move more efficiently.
-While not everyone needs to run, cut and accelerate the exact same way, there are certainly ways that are more effective than others.
-These techniques need to be understood and taught to young athletes so they aren’t making gross errors in their movement.
+While not everyone needs to run, cut and accelerate the exact same way, there are certainly ways that are more effective than others when it comes to speed for football players.
+Understand and teach these techniques to young athletes so they aren’t making gross errors in their movement.

-Drills should be selected that teach athletes the best way to apply force into the ground.
+Select drills that teach athletes the best way to apply force into the ground.
 They also need to be taught in a way that creates real movement changes.
 I often see football speed programs that look like they address mechanics on the surface, but when you get right down to it, it’s all just fluff.
 Things like A-skips, B-skips, ladder drills and mini-hurdle drills do nothing for most football players, yet we see them shoved down their throats all the time.

-Rather than including a drill for the sake of including drills, understand what each drill teaches, and only select the ones that are pertinent.
+Rather than including a drill for the sake of including drills, understand what each drill teaches.
+Also, only select the ones that are pertinent.
 Wall drills, for example, can be used to teach the mechanics of a forward lean, high knees and forceful backward push during acceleration.
 If, however, you’re just throwing the drill into your program because you saw someone else do it, the drill is a waste of time.
 It’s absolutely vital that you take the time to teach the athletes HOW to do the drills and HOW to move.

 Of course, some movements are difficult to learn and require “lead-up” drills.
 The wall or tall & fall drills are examples of drills that help athletes learn how to accelerate.
 A drill may work perfectly for one athlete, but not all of them, so you need several ways of teaching the same skill.
 Always keep in mind, however, that the goal is to teach athletes how to run faster, not how to perform a drill.
 The drill should always be a means to an end.

-Physiology – Once mechanics are addressed, we need to get athletes stronger so they can produce more force.
+Once mechanics are addressed, we need to get athletes stronger so they can produce more force.
 If the increased force is put into the ground with good mechanics, the athlete will run faster.
 If the mechanics are not efficient, the force will not be used as effectively as possible and your results will be sub-par.

 I see these exercises omitted from way too many programs.
 So make sure you are addressing all of the muscles involved in football speed.
 You don’t have to do every one of these exercises every day, but the hips, groin and hamstrings should be taken as seriously as the squat.

-Neurology – Increasing force through physiological changes is important to increasing football speed, but increasing the speed in which your body produces that force is just as important.
+Increasing force through physiological changes is important to increasing football speed, but increasing the speed in which your body produces that force is just as important.
 The ability to produce force quickly is often referred to as power.
 In speed and agility, power is important because you need to put force into the ground as quickly as possible in order to move fast.
 Strength training will help make this happen, but explosive training will make it happen more efficiently.